pcardotatgit/automation_lab_web_app_LIGHT/README.md

     venv\Scripts\activate

 ## Step 5.
-Install needed python modules
+Install required python modules

 You can install them with the following 2 commands one after the other ( Windows / Mac / Linux ):